-I teach my shiatsu-based gravity-dependent methods by request to individuals and groups school age and older; no prior massage skills or strength necessary.
-I even teach children to massage their parents or caregivers.
+I teach my shiatsu-inspired gravity-dependent methods by request to individuals and groups school-aged and older; no prior massage skills or strength necessary: I can teach children to massage their parents or caregivers.

-My methods are highly sustainable by the receiver and require little physical strength because they rely on gravity and body weight.
-No knowledge of anatomy is required because my method depends on verbal and other forms of communication between recipient and giver as well as applying pressure only between – and not on – bones.
+My methods are highly sustainable for the giver and require little physical strength because they rely on gravity and body weight.
+No knowledge of anatomy is required because we can rely on verbal and other forms of communication between recipient and giver as well as applying pressure only between – and not on – bones.

 Rates are determined by group size, location, and desired length of training.
 Includes a 2-page handout summarizing the principles and techniques (content copied below).

 Trained professionals can benefit from learning my techniques (I am a registered massage therapist).
 I am happy to answer any questions you may have.

 Do you need to give and receive more massages?
 Here’s a handful of techniques to get you started.
 Remember: not every bodily tool works the same way on every body; continuous dialogue is key.
 Enjoy!

 Use these techniques to soften the muscles of anyone who is feeling stress in their minds or bodies.
 Be sure to ask for permission first (“Would you like a massage?”) and find out what type of pressure they prefer (start gently squeezing their shoulders with your hands and ask “Would you like less or more pressure than this?”)
 Start small and build.